-And regardless of how fast paced technology is, emails are still one of the most preferred mediums of electronic communication as well as source and target of malicious cyber activities.
-This paper discusses the operational and construction of eM Client forensics and how it can be studied from an analysis angle to carve out crucial information for eDiscovery purpose.
+And regardless of how fast-paced technology is, emails are still one of the most preferred mediums of electronic communication as well as the source and target of malicious cyber activities.
+In this article, we have discussed the construction and operations of eM Client forensics and how it can be studied from an analysis point of view to extract out crucial information for eDiscovery purposes.

 The Email Database: Storage & Format

-Following are the three file types that are generated by default in the store folder and help in eM Client forensics:
+eM Client consists of three types of file formats used for storing the component data and information associated with the client.
+The three file types that are generated by default in the store folder that helps in eM Client forensics are as follows: